akka/akka/akka-docs/manual/getting-started-first.rst

 Couple of things are worth explaining further.

 First, we are passing in a ``java.util.concurrent.CountDownLatch`` to the ``Master`` actor.
-This latch is only used for plumbing, to have a simple way letting the outside world knowing when the master can deliver the result and shut down.
+This latch is only used for plumbing, to have a simple way of letting the outside world knowing when the master can deliver the result and shut down.
 In more idiomatic Akka code, as we will see in part two of this tutorial series, we would not use a latch.

 Second, we are adding a couple of life-cycle callback methods; ``preStart`` and ``postStop``.
 In the ``preStart`` callback we are recording the time when the actor is started and in the ``postStop`` callback we are printing out the result (the approximation of Pi) and the time it took to calculate it.
-In this call but we also invoke ``latch.countDown`` to tell the outside world that we are done.
+In this call we also invoke ``latch.countDown`` to tell the outside world that we are done.

 But we are not done yet.
 We are missing the message handler for the ``Master`` actor.
 This message handler needs to be able to react to two different messages:

 - ``Calculate`` -- which should start the calculation
 - ``Result`` -- which should aggregate the different results

-The ``Calculate`` handler is sending out work to all the ``Worker`` actors and after doing that also sends a ``Broadcast(PoisonPill)`` message to the router, this will make the route or send out the ``PoisonPill`` message to all the actors in this representing (in our case all the ``Worker`` actors).
+The ``Calculate`` handler is sending out work to all the ``Worker`` actors and after doing that it also sends a ``Broadcast(PoisonPill)`` message to the router, which will send out the ``PoisonPill`` message to all the actors it is representing (in our case all the ``Worker`` actors).
 The ``PoisonPill`` is a special kind of message that tells the receiver to shut himself down using the normal shutdown; ``self.stop``.
 Then we also send a ``PoisonPill`` to the router itself (since it's also an actor that we want to shut down).

 The ``Result`` handler is simpler, here we just get the value  from the ``Result`` message and aggregate it to our ``pi`` member variable.
 We also keep track of how many results we have received back and if it matches the number of tasks sent out the ``Master`` actor considers itself done and shuts himself down.